Human rights in North Korea: International reaction

 Other international NGOs have been established with the purpose of relieving the human rights abuses faced by North Koreans.
 The North Korea Strategy Center works to provide people living in North Korea with access to videos, music, and other external media that promotes human rights and democracy.
 An organization called Liberty in North Korea collects charitable donations in order to perform rescue missions for defectors attempting to escape North Korea through China.
 Still other organizations focus on assisting defectors after they arrive in Southeast Asia, South Korea, the United States, or other destinations.
 Saejowi, a Seoul-based NGO, aims to provide medical support to defectors in South Korea, because they are often unable to understand the treatment options available to them.

-With the exception of the international abductions issue regarding Japanese, Americans, and South Koreans, which it says has been fully resolved, North Korea strongly rejects all reports of human rights violations and accuses the defectors of promoting only an anti-North agenda.
+With the exception of the international abductions issue regarding Japanese, Americans, and South Koreans, which it says has been "fully resolved", North Korea strongly rejects all reports of human rights violations and accuses the defectors of "promoting only an anti-North agenda."

 On September 9, 2020, the Office of the United Nations High Commissioner for Human Rights in Seoul published a report stating that voices of citizens of the Democratic People's Republic of Korea, including women, are being curbed.
 It urged the United States and South Korea to raise concerns about North Korean human rights abuses, whenever the negotiations with North Korea resumes.

+In July 2024, North Korea's increasing alliance with Russia underscores the importance for South Korea, as a U.N.
+Security Council member, to prioritize human rights in talks about North Korea's security threats.
+Given the Security Council's current impasse, South Korea should advocate in the U.N.
+General Assembly to connect North Korea's human rights violations with its weapons program, building on the April 2024 resolution that heightened scrutiny of North Korea’s human rights record.

 Number of victims

 Estimates based on the North Korean census suggest that 240,000 to 420,000 people died as a result of the North Korean famine and that excess mortality during the whole period 1993 to 2008 was between 600,000 and 850,000.
 The famine has been described as the result of the economic policies of the North Korean government or as deliberate "terror-starvation".

+According to R.J.
+Rummel, forced labor, executions, and concentration camps were responsible for over one million deaths in North Korea from 1948 to 1987; others have estimated 400,000 deaths in concentration camps alone.
 Co-author of The Black Book of Communism Pierre Rigoulot estimates 100,000 executions, 1.5 million deaths in concentration camps and 500,000 deaths from famine, reaching a total of 2.1 million victims (not counting 1.3 million Korean soldiers and civilians killed on both sides during the Korean War).
 During the Korean War the DPRK "liquidated" 29,000 civilians in the first 3 months of occupying South Korea.